+1 (888) 504-4424

 High school students can network through teachers, counselors, family, family friends, and even peers.
 Connecting directly with a company through its website is another excellent place to start.
 Many companies do not have internship programs but are open to having an intern work in their office or remotely.
 Sometimes a simple phone call sets the path for a quality internship.

-The Crimson Internship Program gives students the chance to perform tasks and receive feedback from startups and established companies.
+Crimson Careers gives students the chance to perform tasks and receive feedback from startups and established companies.
 Our students have interned at various startups and large corporations where they’ve advanced their core skills.
 Learn more about this program and search for internships through Crimson.

 Whether you’re looking for an internship in engineering, STEM, business, or arts, here are the top ten internships in Canada for high school students.
 (Some are virtual!)